luxfi/evm/precompile/contracts/warp/README.md

 Lux Warp Messaging offers a basic primitive to enable Cross-Subnet communication on the Lux Network.
 =======
-# Integrating Avalanche Warp Messaging into the EVM
+# Integrating Lux Warp Messaging into the EVM

-Avalanche Warp Messaging offers a basic primitive to enable Cross-L1 communication on the Avalanche Network.
+Lux Warp Messaging offers a basic primitive to enable Cross-L1 communication on the Lux Network.
 >>>>>>> v0.7.5:precompile/contracts/warp/README.md

 It is intended to allow communication between arbitrary Custom Virtual Machines (including, but not limited to EVM and Geth).